Tertiumnon/entity-driven-architecture/README.md

 ## Core Rules

-- As simple as possible (KISS).
-- Correct Naming.
+First of all it's very important to use KISS, SOLID and Clean Architecture principles.

+And then you need to understand what is Entity.

+### Entity

+Entity is a base unit that exists as a model.

+## Other rules

-- No nested components.
+- No nested components
+- Correct Naming
-- Component-based style.
+- Component-based style

 ### No nested folders/components/etc